mvrak/identitytokendecoder/README.md

 Adding of .cer/pfx files
 Support for PFT
-CBOR, concise binary object representation for JWTs, easy to get standard library and parse
+CBOR, concise binary object representation for JWTs, easy to get standard library and parse Comparison view
+In List delete?
+Function to request access token for AAD app IDs